This blog may contain affiliate links. Read our disclosure policy for more info.

 There’s a lot to know about the parking situation at Roy’s Peak, so bear with me!

-The Roy’s Peak parking lot is located 6 kilometers (3.7 mi) from Wanaka on Wanaka Mount Aspiring Road.
+The parking lot is located 6 kilometers (3.7 mi) from Wanaka on Wanaka Mount Aspiring Road.
 It takes just 5 minutes to get there from Wanaka and around an hour from Queenstown.
-Because of its location, Roy’s Peak is one of the most popular things to do in Wanaka and a popular stop for anybody driving from Queenstown to Franz Josef.

 Although there are 100 spaces available, the parking lot is usually full by 9 am!